On this page:

 The residential zones

-The VPP contains a suite of standard residential zones for statewide application.
-These are summarised in Table 1 below.
+The Victoria Planning Provisions (VPP) contains a suite of standard residential zones for statewide application.
+These are summarised in Table 1.

 Table 1: The role and application of the residential zones